Friday February 10, 1967

 Penn Theatre, Pittsburgh, PA-with Buffalo Springfield, the Strawberry Alarm Clock, the Soul Survivors and the Pickle Brothers (Two shows at 7:00 and 9:30 PM)

 Once again, the Beach Boys taped one of their two shows.
 The 9:30 PM set list consisted of: “Help Me Rhonda”, “Barbara Ann,” “Darlin”, “I Get Around”, “Surfer Girl”, “Wouldn’t It Be Nice”, “God Only Knows”, “California Girls”, “Wild Honey”, “Good Vibrations”, “Graduation Day,” “Sloop John B. and “Johnny B. Goode.”
-Once again, this show was taped and released years later as part of Live Sunshine.
+This show was released years later as part of Live Sunshine.
 The photo was taken in Boston a few days later

 Thursday November 23, 1967